-- The fatty acid levels in one cultivar under similar nitrogenous fertilizer rates vary from region to region.
-Therefore, similar rates of nitrogenous fertilizer may not produce teas of the same quality potential in all regions.
+- 1. The fatty acid levels in one cultivar under similar nitrogenous fertilizer rates vary from region to region.
+Therefore, similar rates of nitrogenous fertilizer do not produce teas of the same quality potential in all regions.
 The extent and levels of these variations differ from region to region. - 2.
 Fatty acids levels in one cultivar under similar plucking intervals vary from region to region.
-Therefore, uniform plucking intervals may be subjecting the different tea growing areas to different quality potentials.
+Therefore, uniform plucking intervals subject the different tea growing areas to different quality potentials.
 The extent and level of variation vary with locations. - 3.
-Fatty acid levels increased with increase in nitrogenous rates and long plucking intervals irrespective of location, implying that long plucking intervals and high nitrogenous fertilizer rates increase the level of aroma precursor compounds hence may reduce aroma quality of black tea.
-The extent and level vary with locations meaning it may not be possible to make black teas of same aroma quality from different regions.
+Fatty acid levels increased with increase in nitrogenous rates and plucking intervals irrespective of location, implying that long plucking intervals and high nitrogenous fertilizer rates increase the level of aroma precursor compounds which would reduce aroma quality of black tea.
+The extent and levels vary with locations implying that each region has optimal agronomic and management practices to produce similar aroma quality potentials.